-The Federal Government should enact legislation that clearly establishes the right to secure, adequate and affordable housing:
+ACORN’s housing campaign calls for the Federal Government to enact legislation that clearly establishes the right to secure, adequate and affordable housing.

 - Ensure that all people pay less than 30% of household income on housing, without risk of eviction.

 - Ensure that enough social housing is built and housing benefits created to supply all people on the social housing wait-list with affordable housing.
 (Housing benefits cannot be a replacement for a robust housing program that includes support for new publically-owned, and run, RGI housing.
 Sustain existing RGI subsidies plus new supply of social housing needs to be created.
 Housing benefits should be used as a temporary solution to address the need for affordable housing while the adequate amount of public housing is built.)